mksmbrtsh/gpstalk/README.md

 (update: added GPGSA Parsing 2009.02.13)
 Build
 =
-CompactFramework 2.0, c# 2.0 and more.
+Framework >=2.0 or CompactFramework 2.0, c# 2.0 and more.

 General
 =